neilkuumar/bitbucket_extender/README.md

 Something I really quickly hacked together to add a nice Copy Branch Name button to our self hosted bitbucket instance.

-Replace "HOST_NAME" in `manifest.json` with your actual host.
+1. Replace "HOST_NAME" in `manifest.json` with your actual host.
 I will create an environment variable at some point!
+2. Go to chrome://extensions/, click `load unpacked` and import this folder